timescale/docs/timescaledb/tutorials/time-series-forecast.md

 attr(xts_count_rides, 'frequency') <- 168
 ```

-The [`forecast`][r-forecast] package in R provides a useful function `auto.arima`,
+The [`forecast`][r-forecast] package in R provides a useful function
-which automatically finds the best ARIMA parameters for the dataset.
+`auto.arima`, which automatically finds the best ARIMA parameters for the
-The parameter D, which captures the seasonality of the model, is set
+dataset.
+Set the parameter D, which captures the seasonality of the model,  to 1
-to 1 to force the function to find a seasonal model.
-Note that this
+to force the function to find a seasonal model.
+This calculation can take a
-calculation can take a while to compute (in this dataset, around 5 minutes).
+while to compute (in this dataset, around five minutes).
+Once the computation is
-Once the computation is complete, you can save the output of the `auto.arima`
+complete, you can save the output of the `auto.arima` function into `fit` and
-function into `fit` and get a summary of the ARIMA model that has been created.
+get a summary of the ARIMA model that has been created.

 ```r
 # Install and load the forecast package needed for ARIMA